Above: INSIGHT Intro Video - An immersive three-channel video instlaltion with its spatial layout

 • Outer World (Front Room) — A single projection (Video 1), filmed by Roger, is cast from a custom chair he designed and built.
 The chair functions as a sculptural proxy for the artist’s gaze—the self-observation that initiates the project.

 • Inner World (Back Room) — Two animations face each other across the space: one drawn from sketches and working notes (Video 2), the other from observational drawings of moments and scenes (Video 3).
 They embody two modes—focused task and open presence.
-A thin wall with tapered shelves divides the space, marking the fine threshold between these states, while objects on both sides ground the work in lived experience.
+A thin wall with tapered shelves divides the space, marking the fine line between these states.
+Objects placed on the tapered shelves on both sides, along with audio delivered through headphones, ground the work in lived experience.

 The spatial design leads visitors from the outer world (front room)—where external action is observed—into the inner world (back room), where states of mind are held in contrast and dialogue.
 This passage mirrors the work’s psychology: a shift from external perception to internal reflection.